 “Vehicle-less” fleets, autonomous trucks, asset sharing – the face of the commercial fleet industry is changing.
 Knowing what will come next and how you should respond is integral for business success.
-But keeping up with the latest technologies is not easy: 4 out of 10 fleet managers in Europe say that just staying competitive will be challenging soon.
+But keeping up with the latest technologies like fleet monitoring software is not easy: 4 out of 10 fleet managers in Europe say that just staying competitive will be challenging soon.

 By 2040, the fleet industry could transform almost beyond recognition.
 Virtually all smaller vehicles are likely to be electric.
 Larger long-haul transport will transition to renewable and low-emission fuels.
 Many vehicles will be self-driving, with routine maintenance via software download and artificial intelligence enabling individual fleet vehicles to take themselves to an optimal location for refueling and overnight parking – ready for their allotted tasks the following day.

-To prepare for these compounding changes, you need to develop fleet management software that helps your business:
+To prepare for these compounding changes, you need to develop fleet monitoring software that helps your business:

 - optimize fuel usage and prepare for the transition to new fuel types;